designmynight/designmynight-developers/site/content/collins/booking-widget/index.md

-venue_id | The ID of the venue (only if multiple venues on the form) type | The name of the booking type to be selected num_people | The number of guests in the booking date | The date of the booking, as a JavaScript date object time | The time of the booking, in 24-hour format HH:MM duration | The duration of the booking, in minutes, eg 120 (for 2 hours)
+venue_id | The ID of the venue (only if multiple venues on the form) type | The name of the booking type to be selected num_people | The number of guests in the booking date | The date of the booking, YYYY-MM-DD time | The time of the booking, in 24-hour format HH:MM duration | The duration of the booking, in minutes, eg 120 (for 2 hours)